John Bertolino: Recognition

 His ‘The Mandolin Player’, of this period, taken in Italy in 1950, featured in his first solo show Photographs of Italy by John Bertolino at the de Young museum in San Francisco, California, described by critic Alfred Frankenstein as “proletarian realism... all very true to life because it is also very true to the art of photography.
 Everything is beautifully placed and the resonances of tone are beautifully handled.”.

 The same image was selected in 1955 by curator Edward Steichen for The Family of Man, a world-touring Museum of Modern Art exhibition seen by 9 million visitors.
 The picture later appeared on the cover of Peter Poulsen’s & Astrid Ellehammer Kristensen’s Allegro ma non troppo.

 Personal life

-With his wife Marjorie, Bertolino lived in Mill Valley, California USA, and died on April 22, 2003, at age 89.
+With his wife Marjorie, Bertolino lived in Mill Valley, California US, and died on April 22, 2003, at age 89.